top of page

 Check out Jennifer’s publication in Psychoneuroendocrinology that received editor’s choice: Chan, J. F., Di Nota, P. M., Planche, K., Borthakur, D., Andersen, J. P. (2022).
 Associations between police lethal force errors, measures of diurnal and reactive cortisol, and mental health.
 Psychoneuroendocrinology, 142, 105789. doi:10.1016/j.psyneuen.2022.105789.

-Monica Ghabrial, Ph.D. (she/her) is a Health Psychologist, currently working as a CIHR Postdoctoral Fellow in Epidemiology and Biostatistics at Western University Schulich School of Medicine and Dentistry.
+Monica Ghabrial, Ph.D. (she/her) is a Health Psychologist and Assistant Professor at Algoma University.
+She completed a CIHR Postdoctoral Fellow in Epidemiology and Biostatistics at Western University Schulich School of Medicine and Dentistry and Harvard University.
 Dr. Ghabrial is a former student of Dr. Andersen and they continue to collaborate on a number of important projects.
 During her time in the HART Lab, Dr. Ghabrial’s dissertation research primarily examined stress, health, and resilience among Queer and Trans People of Color, with additional projects on biculturalism, visibility, and wellbeing among plurisexual/bisexual People of Color and community and resource development for women with HIV.
 Through an intersectional, strengths-based framework, she developed and validated the first measure of positive attitude toward identity for Queer People of Color, the Queer People of Colour Identity Affirmation Scale, and used that scale to investigate the link between identity affirmation and cardiovascular adaptivity to stress.
 Dr. Ghabrial’s dissertation was selected as a top 5 finalist for the 2022 CAGS/Proquest Distinguished Dissertation Award.

-In her current position, Dr. Ghabrial is working on two studies of trans health across Canada.
+Dr. Ghabrial one of the leaders of two studies of trans health across Canada.
 She also runs a website dedicated to reporting research on Queer and Trans health, www.queercarekit.com.
 You can learn more about her work and find information for consulting and public speaking services on Dr. Ghabrial’s personal website: www.monicaghabrial.com

 Check out Monica’s publication in the leading journal in the field of Counseling Psychology: Ghabrial, M.A., & Andersen, J.P.
 (2020).
 Development and initial validation of the Queer People of Color Positive Identity Measure.
 Journal of Counseling Psychology

-Konstantinos Papazoglou, MA, is a psychology PhD (2018) and Vanier CIHR scholar at the University of Toronto supervised by Professor Judith P. Andersen.
+Konstantinos Papazoglou is a psychology PhD (2018) and previous Vanier CIHR scholar at the University of Toronto and was supervised by Professor Judith P. Andersen.
 After obtaining his master’s degree in mental health counseling at New York University (NYU) as Onassis foundation scholar in 2010, he worked as a clinician with military personnel (2006-2008) and police cadets in Athens, Greece (2010-2012) and inmates in correctional facilities of the State of New York (2009-2010).
 He served as a uniformed police officer in Athens, Greece for almost 14 years (1998-2012) eventually obtaining the rank of police captain.

 His work focuses on the conceptualization of complex police trauma, first respondents’ resilience, police health promotion, and community-based trauma prevention through culturally relevant interventions.
 He has presented his work throughout North America and Europe (e.g., American Psychological Association, Canadian Psychological Association, Academy of Criminal Justice Sciences, International Society for Traumatic Stress Studies, etc.).

-Christopher Zou, MA, is a psychology PhD (2017) at the University of Toronto.
-He completed his undergraduate and Master’s degree at the University of Toronto, and is in his senior year of the doctorate program.
-He is currently working on multiple research projects with Dr. Judith P. Andersen at the HART lab, which includes (but not is limited) to the following:
+Christopher Zou, a psychology PhD (2017) from the University of Toronto.
+He completed his undergraduate and Master’s degree at the University of Toronto.
+He worked on multiple research projects with Dr. Judith P. Andersen at the HART lab, which includes (but not is limited) to the following:

 Bullying and Health.
 Chris’ first line of work with Professor Andersen involves exploring the effect of experiencing adverse childhood events (e.g., parental divorce, bullying) on long-term health and well-being.
 He is especially interested in examining how minority membership (particularly sexual minority membership) can influence the impact of bullying on health.